Some examples of noncommutative projective Calabi-Yau schemes: Comparison and closed points

-\subsection{Acknowledgements}
+\subsubsection{Acknowledgements}

 The author would like to express his gratitude to his supervisor Professor Hajime Kaji for his encouragement.
 He is also grateful to Professor Atsushi Kanazawa for telling him the articles \cite{liu2019donaldson}, \cite{liu2020donaldson}.
-He thanks Professor Bal\'{a}zs Szendroi and Professor Ryo Ohkawa for helpful comments.
-This work is supported by Grant-in-Aid for JSPS Fellows (Grant Number 22J11405).
+He would like to thank Professor Izuru Mori, Professor Bal\'{a}zs Szendroi, Professor Ryo Ohkawa, Professor Shinnosuke Okawa and Professor Kenta Ueyama for helpful comments.
+In addition, he thanks Niklas Lemcke for proofreading his English.
+This work is supported by Grant-in-Aid for JSPS Fellows (Grant Number 22KJ2923).